 Several biotechnology companies are seeking to harvest single-molecule cannabinoids, such as CBDV, from a yeast substrate.
 As this methodology improves, drug developers may have access to numerous single-molecule cannabis compounds for R & D purposes.

 Scientists have created synthetic analogs of plant cannabinoids for research purposes and for commercial sale and distribution.
 Nabilone, a synthetic THC analog, was developed by Eli Lilly and Co. as a treatment for chemotherapy-induced nausea and vomiting.

 Researchers are using various synthetic analogs to investigate the biochemical pathways and molecular mechanisms of the endocannabinoid system.
-Some of these compounds (such as WIN55,212-2 and CP55,940) bind to both cannabinoid receptors – CB1 and CB2 – much like THC.
+Some of these compounds, such as WIN55,212-2 and CP55,940, bind to both cannabinoid receptors – CB1 and CB2.
+(So does THC.)
 Other experimental drugs target only one type of cannabinoid receptor and not the other.
 2

 A cannabinoid agonist binds to a cell receptor and causes it to initiate a signaling cascade that modulates various physiological processes and protects neurons against toxic insults.
 A cannabinoid antagonist binds to a cell receptor and prevents it from signaling.